What is Occupational Therapy?

 At Sundance Therapy, as much as we love the outdoors, we do see the need for a controlled environment that can focus on sensory needs of the developmentally delayed child.
 Also, we have snow days!

-Sundance Ranch in Elizabeth, CO is our "home" location, but through partnerships with other ranches, sensory gyms and traditional recreation centers, we can maximize movement therapies and meet each individuals’ sensory needs through a multitude of avenues and activities.
-We have been able to secure these partnerships on an hourly basis, focused on the individuals’ needs and including all equipment and assistance needed for successful and fun activities. *Some of these partners request a facilities fee for use of their space.*
+Sundance Ranch in Elizabeth, CO is our "home" location, but through partnerships with other ranches, sensory gyms and traditional recreation centers, we can maximize interventions and meet each individuals’ needs through a multitude of avenues and activities.
+We have been able to secure these partnerships on an hourly basis, including all equipment and assistance needed for successful and fun activities. *Some of these partners request a facilities fee for use of their space.*

 CSU Temple Grandin Equine Center provides a state-of-the-art facility and horses in the heart of Denver.
 This location primarily uses horses as tools to work on individualized goals and build translational, functional skills.

 The Douglas County Open Space Parks Program provides outdoor opportunities in safe and picturesque landscapes.
 Each park presents it’s own character, which offers unique responses from each of our senses.
 We have unique relationships with Sandstone Ranch and the Hidden Mesa Experimental Orchard.